 They use the freedom of free speech to tell the church people they don't have the freedom of free speech; "Don't pray in front of me, take that cross down, it's offensive.
 It's a hate crime because it hurts my feelings.
 Who is that Jesus dude that dares to tell me I'm wrong?
 (John 8: 31-32) Don't tell me I need the true freedom that Jesus brought; the freedom from sin through His blood."

 (Rev. 12:9) Never forget that rodents are the prey of the serpent.
-Once during my part-time work as a taxidermist I mounted a rattlesnake.
+Once during my part-time work as a taxidermist I mounted a huge timber rattlesnake more than five feet long.
 There were two lumps in it and when I cut it open there were two half grown grey squirrels in it, partially digested.
-I thought about that and if the devil, that serpent, has swallowed you, you have become part of him because when you are digested (nourishment for him) you are part of his strength.
+(Gen. 3:1, Mark 22:2-4 & 1Pet.
+5:8) I thought about that and if the devil, that serpent, has swallowed you, you have become part of him because when you are digested (nourishment for him) you are part of his strength.

 Taxidermy work reminds me of Bryan.
 Bryan is my friend.
 He graduated with my brother so that makes Bryan about 16 years younger than me.
 Bryan has a magnetic personality, a wonderful sense of humor, he can tell funny stories and hunting and fishing stories for weeks.
 I know because one winter we spent a whole lot of days together.
 Bryan is a big feller, 6'2", 212 lbs., a super athlete in high school, football, basketball and baseball, a scholarship to UK but it didn't work out.